alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-logs-from-zero-to-hero.md

 In this article, I aim to share a collection of best practices gleaned from years of experience.
 I will then outline how to merge logs and traces to gain clearer insights into your platform's workings.
-By doing so, you can transform your relationship with Ops teams, making them your invaluable allies in maintaining system health and performance.
+By doing so, you can transform your relationship with Ops teams, making them your best friends.

 ## Logs, Traces & Monitoring